AVEVA/CONNECT-data-services-developer-docs/content/communities/delete-a-community.md

 From the `Community Details` page, you can delete a community.
 Deleting a community removes all access to all data in the community from all tenants.
 Deleting a community also removes all users from the community.
 After you delete a community, no users can access it again.

+## Prerequisites

+To delete a community, you must be the [Community Owner](xref:ccRoles#community-owner-preview).

+## To delete a community

 To delete a community, follow these steps:

-**Note:** You must be a Community Owner (not a Community Administrator) to delete a community.

 1. In the left pane, select **Data Management** > **Communities**.